NCBI-Hackathons/GeneHummus/tutorial.md

 ### SPARCLE architectures

+Now, we want to get the SPARCLE architectures.
+For example: the SPARCLE architectures for Pfam02362 are:
 ```r
 getArchids(arf[1])
 ```
-For example, the SPARCLE architectures for Pfam02362 are:
 12034188, 12034184, 12034182, 12034166, 12034151, 11279088, 11279084, 11266712, 11130507, 11130491, 11130489, 11130478, 10975108, 10889850, 10874725, 10803150, 10492348, 10492347, 10178159, 10178158.
 Not all those architectures link to ARF proteins.
 But the architecture ids for the ARF proteins will be definitely among them.

-We can can get the SPARCLE architectures for `arf` at once using the function `getArchids`.
+The SPARCLE architectures for `arf` at once using the function `getArchids`.
 ```r
 archids <- getArchids(arf)
 ```